xXCooBloyXx/Supercell-tools/README.md

-idk if this exe need pip so when u has bugs with pips write in cmd: pip install -r requirements

 Please read CREDITS.txt

-tools are in releases
+tools and others are in releases